zsfelber/nodejs-browscap/README.md

 # Impl

 Implemented in typescript.
 It is initializing an internal grammar's search tree at first invokation time, which takes a few second.
+Metadata is kept in memory afterwards.
 ```
 Load patterns input file...
 Extracting json...